IcySunStudio/fetcher/README.md

 ## Features

-* Minimalist library: mostly uses native Flutter components & logic
+* 🚀 Minimalist library: mostly uses native Flutter components & logic
-* Ready to use: default widgets provided
+* 🧩 Ready to use: default widgets provided
-* Basic usage should be very simple and straighforward, while advanced usage is possible
+* 🪄 Basic usage should be very simple and straightforward, while advanced usage is possible
-* Global configuration with local overrides
+* 🌍 Global configuration with local overrides, to offer uniform UX across the app
-* Error & retry handling, with common UX behavior in mind
+* 🔄 Error & retry handling, with common UX behavior in mind
-* Can be plugged into an error reporting service
+* 🛠️ Can be plugged into an error reporting service
-* Fade transition between states to allow smooth UI
+* 🎨 Fade transition between states to allow smooth UI
-* Optional components to use with BLoC pattern (recommended)
+* 🧱 Optional components to use with BLoC pattern (recommended)

 ### Main Widgets